Skip to content

 A common term for describing teams developing digital solutions Is Product teams.
 Product teams exist to create business value and have a mandate which scopes what their responsibility is.

+Members of product teams, are interested in knowing why they are building what they are building not just what.
+They take great pride both in their individual contribution and in collaboration with others within same discipline as well as other disciplines.
+Through that collaboration they are able to design and build amazing digital solutions.
 In some businesses, product teams are created and developed only to be feature teams.
 This means another part of the business defines what is to be solved and hands over the defined task for development.
 In empowered product teams, the main difference is that issues are addressed to the product team as a whole.
 Rather than getting a feature to build they get an issue to solve.

 Another aspect that might influence the empowerment of product teams is topology.
 Product teams exist for creating business value.
 Therefore a product team should have areas of ownership that match the outcomes that the business needs.